-For Group Projects: A group of students who intend to work together on a project must submit a collective Thesis Plan as described above.
-At the end of the Thesis Plan, students must state whether they will submit individual final theses or a collective document.
-This arrangement can be changed later only in consultation with the supervisor.
-In the event that a project group loses a member, the remaining group members should immediately meet with the supervisor to discuss the impact on the thesis, and make any necessary modification.
-The Undergraduate Office must also be notified immediately of these changes, with written approval from the supervisor.
+For Pair Projects: A maximum of two students may work together on a project.
+Any such pair must submit a joint Thesis Plan as described above.
+At the end of the Thesis Plan, students must indicate whether they intend to submit individual theses or a single, jointly authored thesis.
+This decision may be revised later only in consultation with the supervisor.
+If one member of a pair withdraws from the project, the remaining student must immediately meet with the supervisor to discuss the impact on the thesis and make any necessary adjustments.
+The Undergraduate Office must also be notified of the change immediately, accompanied by written approval from the supervisor.